 - Learning to adjust and adapt to the arrival of a new baby, including adjusting to new roles and expectations

-- Difficult feelings as such feelings of helplessness when you cannot seem to improve situation
+- Feeling helplessness when you cannot seem to improve situation

 - Experiencing rejection from children